muhammadali636/electronic-portfolio/README.md

         Selling stocks subtracts a $9.99 fee.
         Selling mutual funds subtracts a $45 fee.
     Test the "Reset" button.
 It should clear all fields.
-    Make sure the program saves the portfolio to the file after selling.
+    Make sure the program saves the portfolio to the database after selling.

 **D. Update Investments**
     Pick "Update Investments" from the menu.
 Check these fields: